JoeMille/milestone-4/README.md

 # E-Commerce Platform Features

-Cosmos e-commerce platform is designed to provide a seamless shopping experience, witha futuristic aesthetic built using the principles of design amassed throughtout the four semesters of the Level 5 Developer course showcasing a true understanding of web development priciples;from browsing products to making a purchase.
+Cosmic-Commerce e-commerce platform is designed to provide a seamless shopping experience, with a futuristic aesthetic built using the principles of design amassed throughtout the four semesters of the Level 5 Developer course showcasing a true understanding of web development priciples;from browsing products, user auth, product management or simply making a purchase.
 Below are the main features implemented in this application.

 ## User Authentication and Registration